dipscope/TypeManager.TS/README.md

 ## License

-`TypeManager.TS` is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](https://github.com/dipscope/TypeManager.TS/LICENSE.md) file for details.